abtion/guidelines/career-development/ladder.md

 #### Impactful
 - [ ] Partners with project managers and designers to drive technical decisions based on the highest output for all parties' needs.
-- Take tasks from client research to client acceptance.
+- [ ] Drives tasks from client research to client acceptance.

 #### Simple
 - [ ] Does not over optimize.
 Understands when code is "good-enough".